afAfzali/PHiFL-TL/README.md

 Implementation of the algorithm presented in the paper titled "PHiFL-TL: Personalized Hierarchical Federated Learning using Transfer Learning" with Tensorflow.
 --

-PHiFL-TL framework overview.
-Phase global learning: (0) Cloud server broadcasts the weights of global model to all edges.
-(1) Edge broadcasts the model to its active clients.
-(2) Client trains its model locally, then sends the resulting weights to the corresponding edge, and edge aggregates the models received from its clients (steps 1 and 2 repeat N_agg).
-(3) Edge sends the resulting weights to cloud server.
-(4) Cloud server aggregates the models received from the edges, then broadcasts the resulting weights to all edges (steps 1 to 4 repeat N_rounds).
-Phase personalization: (5) Edge broadcasts the global model received from the cloud server to its all clients.
-(6) Each client tunes the global model using its local dataset, resulting in a personalized model.

 * Here is one example to run this code (IID MNIST Scenario):

         dataset="mnist"